 Modes of Packet Switching

-There are two modes of packet switching- as shown in figure 6.11
+There are two modes of packet switching-

 - Datagram switching is also known as connectionless packet switching.